Mickey Deans

-Michael DeVinko, Jr. (September 24, 1934 – July 11, 2003), known as Mickey Deans, was an American musician and entrepreneur, and the fifth husband and widower of actress and singer Judy Garland.
+Michael DeVinko Jr. (September 24, 1934 – July 11, 2003), known as Mickey Deans, was an American musician and entrepreneur.
+He is best known as the fifth husband and widower of actress and singer Judy Garland.

-Early life

-Born Michael DeVinko in Garfield, New Jersey on September 24, 1934, Deans was the youngest of three children of Mary and Michael DeVinko.
-He grew up in a musical family, playing the piano and accordion.

 Career

 He was a disco owner, jazz pianist, and drug dealer.
-During the 1950's and 1960's, he appeared at the popular New York City nightspot Jilly's on West 52 St. He also worked in Los Angeles, Reno, Miami Beach and the Virgin Islands.
-He was working as the manager of the Manhattan discothèque Arthur when he met Judy Garland.
+During the 1950s and 1960s, he appeared at the popular New York City nightspot Jilly's on West 52nd Street.
+He also worked in Los Angeles, Reno, Miami Beach and the Virgin Islands.
+By the time Deans met singer and actress Judy Garland in 1967, he had switched his occupation from musician to working as the manager of the Manhattan discothèque Arthur, owned by Sybil Burton, on East 54th Street.

 Life with Judy Garland

-In 1966, according to Deans' book Weep No More, My Lady, he met the actress and singer Judy Garland at her hotel in New York City.
+Deans met Garland at her hotel in New York City on March 10, 1967.
 A mutual friend of theirs asked Deans to deliver a package of amphetamines to Garland's room in the St. Regis.
-He was dressed as a doctor, and he gave Garland her “medicine."
+He was dressed as a doctor, and he "delivered the medication she needed to get herself together to fly to work on Valley of the Dolls."

-After three years of intermittent dating, they were married on March 15, 1969, in London.
+After two years of intermittent dating, they were married on March 15, 1969 in London.
 Although hundreds of guests were invited to the reception at Quaglino's, only 50 people attended.
-In particular, Liza Minnelli, Garland's eldest child, did not, saying "I can't make it Mamma but I promise I'll come to your next one!".
+Liza Minnelli, Garland's eldest child, did not attend, saying, "I can't make it Mamma but I promise I'll come to your next one!"

-In her book Me and My Shadows: Living With the Legacy of Judy Garland, Garland's daughter Lorna Luft writes that when her mother married Deans, she was in the final stages of prescription drug addiction and “was dying in front of his eyes.”
+In her book Me and My Shadows: Living With the Legacy of Judy Garland, Garland's daughter Lorna Luft writes that when her mother married Deans, she was in the final stages of prescription drug addiction and "was dying in front of his eyes."

-Rosalyn Wilder, who worked as a production assistant at Talk of the Town from 1959 to 1979, and who was present at Garland's wedding to Deans, describes Deans as the “dreadful man who became her husband. … I mean if she put an advert in a newspaper for the most unsuitable person to take care of her, she wouldn’t have had a better response. … I don’t know what possessed… well, I know what possessed her because he gave in to her and he fed her all the things she wanted.”
+Rosalyn Wilder, who worked as a production assistant at Talk of the Town from 1959 to 1979, and who was present at Garland's wedding to Deans, describes Deans as the "dreadful man who became her husband. … I mean if she put an advert in a newspaper for the most unsuitable person to take care of her, she wouldn't have had a better response. … I don’t know what possessed… well, I know what possessed her because he gave in to her and he fed her all the things she wanted."

 After the wedding, Deans tried to turn Garland's finances around.
 He envisioned a documentary and a chain of Judy Garland movie theaters.
 Neither materialized.

-Deans discovered Garland dead on the morning of June 22, 1969.
-Although many obituaries at the time stated Garland was found on the floor of their bathroom, Deans stated that he found her seated on the toilet.
-The coroner's autopsy later determined she died from an accidental overdose of barbiturates.